GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 ## Experiments

-I could go on for ages about all the experiments I persured but there are SO many things I tried over the last 4 months that I can't be bothered and none of them worked anyway.
+I could go on for ages about all the experiments I persued but there are SO many things I tried over the last 4 months that I can't be bothered and none of them worked anyway.

 ## Final thoughts